radian-software/squeaky-hinge/README.md

 Once you write your notification script, try `./squeaky_hinge.py notify -t` to test it on some sample data.

+For more persistent notifications, you can configure alternate behavior.
+Use `notify -k` to keep notifications as unread until they are explicitly marked read with `notify -nr`.
+If you run `notify -k` on a cron then you'll want to script your notify script to be idempotent, e.g. by having it check `ps aux` for existing on-screen notifications and exiting early instead of creating more.

 ## Set up automatic running and monitoring

 Of course, to use this script to get notifications, you would want to